LucasDelfino92/morrowindsharp/mw2.md

 ### NPCs and Creatures

-- [**Animated Morrowind Merged (Morrowind#)**](https://mw.moddinghall.com/file/56-animated-morrowind-merged-morrowind-version/) by Arcimaestro Antares, Wikart, abot, and Sigourn
-Adds new animated NPCs to the world, and gives animations to some Npcs of the original game.
 - [**Buoyant Lord Vivec**](https://www.nexusmods.com/morrowind/mods/48312) by Stripes
 Adds a simple script to make Vivec properly loop his idle animation.
   - In the BAIN installer, tick **00vanilla** only.